 Once all the chocolate has set on the cake pops, I wrapped them in these lollipop bags.
 This helped them keep longer and made them travel friendly.

-Vegan cake pops will keep in the refrigerator for up to one week.
-You can also freeze them for up to 2 months.
+TO STORE: These cake pops will keep in the refrigerator for up to one week.

 If you are enjoying my recipes, please sign up for my newsletter and get my free 28-day meal plan!
 You can also follow me on Instagram or Facebook.